🗃️Bibliography

 • Construction of the action plan

 ACT Step by Step relies on a toolbox and practical guides.
-The final objective being the implementation of an action programme that translates the strategy, as well as its monitoring and management.
+The final objective is the implementation of an action program that details the strategy, as well as its monitoring and governance.
 The process covers all strategy topics, from governance issues to carbon performance indicators and targets.

 chevron-rightSBThashtag